1-2-10 Year Home Warranty

-Contracts dated After
+Guidelines With Contracts Dated After

 Warranty calls are performed during normal business hours Mon - Thu 8am - 4pm & Fri 8am - 3pm.
-For emergencies during standard business hours contact:

 Emergencies After Hours, Weekends, or Holidays.
+Please Call

 Get answers to your most frequently asked questions about home warranty.
 See our Top 10 list now.

 Caulking is an important part of regular homeowner maintenance.
 It is your responsibility as the homeowner to re-caulk as needed to improve cosmetic appearance and reduce the risk of high repair costs.
 When exposed to temperature and moisture changes over time, all caulking will shrink and lose effectiveness as a moisture seal.
 It is very important to regularly inspect the caulking around your sink tops, tubs, showers, toilets, windows, doors, siding, and ceramic tiles at least every six months or more often as necessary.

 If any caulking appears cracked, hardened, discolored or chipped, it should be replaced.
 First, remove the old caulking with an appropriate cutting or scraping tool, while being careful not to damage the surrounding surfaces.
 Ensure the area is completely dry and apply new caulk with a caulking gun.
 Caulking materials can be purchased at your local home improvement store.